Town of Niles, Fremont, CA

 Here are some of the places we’ve enjoyed on our strolls:

 - Niles Ice Cream Sweets & Eats, 37699 Niles Blvd – Truly excellent ice cream from Treat Ice Cream Co. in San Jose.
-But, slow service.
+But, service can be slow if you are in a rush.

 - Devout Coffee Bar, 37323 Niles Blvd – Good gourmet coffee with it’s own roastery & an outdoor patio.